Matcha Smoothie with Mango and Spinach

 Matcha smoothie in front of a bowl of frozen mango chunks.

 The pair is ideal for working from home or staying focused through a long study session.
 You only need five minutes to make it, so it's convenient for students.
+For more university-friendly recipes, check out my roundup of Easy Vegetarian College Meals or order my book, The College Vegetarian Cookbook.

 The College Vegetarian Cookbook with green smoothies and a bowl of frozen mango.